 A compromise shouldn’t be the first approach in managing conflict, but it may be an effective last resort to help diffuse tension.
-This is the classic ‘agree to disagree’ arrangement.
+This is the classic “agree to disagree” arrangement.

-The competing conflict management style is an aggressive, action-driven approach that provides one party with what they want, while the other party does not get what they want.
+The competing conflict management style is an aggressive, action-driven approach that provides one party with what they want while the other party does not get what they want.

-Unfortunately, it is one that is nurtured in many of us from an early age: the idea that we must compete and beat out others in order to get what we want.
+Unfortunately, it is nurtured in many of us from an early age: the idea that we must compete and beat others to get what we want.

 Solutions can be found outside the realm of competition.
-This strategy may seem effective in the short-term, but can foster animosity, bitterness, and further aggression down the line.
+This strategy may seem effective in the short term but can foster animosity, bitterness, and further aggression down the line.

 Using a collaborative conflict management style, the mediator seeks to find a solution that entirely satisfies both parties.

-Which Conflict Management Style is Right For You?
+Which Conflict Management Style Is Right for You?

 Perhaps conflict makes you uncomfortable, and you’d prefer to avoid it.
 Or maybe conflict instigates a competitive streak in you, and once involved, you want to conquer your adversaries at all costs.